-2.1 Plasma Wakefield Acceleration and Beam-Plasma Physics
+2.1 Plasma-Wakefield Acceleration and Beam-Plasma Physics

-The SABER facility will be a unique resource for carrying out research on new ideas for accelerating and focusing both electron and positron beams at energies relevant to high energy physics.
+The SABER facility will be a unique resource for carrying out research on new ideas for accelerating and focusing electron and positron beams at energies relevant to high energy physics.
 In a series of experiments done in the FFTB, beam-plasma interactions have proven to be an extremely rich area of inquiry.
 These experiments have shown that plasmas can accelerate and focus both electron and positron high energy beams.
-In addition, they have produced a variety of new effects such as the collective refraction of a charged particle beam at a plasma-neutral vapor interface, generation of betatron x-rays from a few keV to tens of MeV energy, and accelerated electrons originating from the plasma itself at the extremely high acceleration gradients.
-Striking results have come from experiments using a short ($\sigma_z \sim 20$ to 40 μm), high peak current electron beam.
-Accelerating wakefields in excess of 20 GeV/m have been sustained in a 30 cm long plasma produced by the beam itself tunnel ionizing a neutral vapor.
-The short bunch regime with positrons has become the scientific frontier, and investigating this regime would be a major component of advanced accelerator research at SABER.
+In addition, they have demonstrated a variety of new effects, such as the collective refraction of a charged particle beam at a plasma-neutral vapor interface, generation of betatron x-rays from a few keV to tens of MeV energy, and acceleration of electrons from the plasma itself at extremely high acceleration gradients.
+Striking results have come from experiments using a short ( $\sigma_z \sim 20 \ \mu m$ ), high peak current electron beam that tunnel-ionizes a neutral vapor to produce the plasma.
+Accelerating wakefields in excess of 50 GeV/m have been sustained in an 85 cm long plasma, doubling the energy of some of the electrons produced by the 3 kilometer linac in less than 1 meter.

-As a result of the FFTB beam-plasma experiments, an idea for doubling the energy of a future linear collider, known as the "Plasma-Afterburner," has been proposed.
-In this conceptually simple scheme, two plasma sections are placed at the end of the electron and positron accelerating sections just before the point where the beams are focused to collide with each other.
-The accelerating wakefields induced in the plasma then double the energy of the trailing beams containing a smaller charge than the initial drive beams.
-The required luminosity at the interaction point is obtained by focusing the trailing beams to even smaller spot size than is possible using conventional optics.
+A concept for doubling the energy of a future linear collider, which has become known as the "Plasma-Afterburner," arose from the beam-plasma experiments at the FFTB.
+In this scheme, two plasma sections are placed at the ends of the electron and positron accelerators near the point where the beams collide.
+The accelerating wakefields induced in the plasma by leading drive bunches double the energies of trailing bunches before they are brought into collision.
+The required luminosity at the interaction point is obtained by focusing the trailing beams to smaller spot sizes than possible using conventional optics.
 This is accomplished by placing a high-density plasma lens after each wakefield accelerating section, just before the collision point.